 - Take your kids to the Summer Movie Express at Regal (nationwide at participating locations), for just $1 per child each Tuesday and Wednesday.

 - Imaginarium Science Center – While the hubs and I took a jaunt to Key West, my parents took our kids to the Imaginarium where they had their hands on nearly 60 kid-friendly science experiments – including facing a simulated tropical storm wind!
 Admission is $12 for ages 13-54, 55 and over $10, 3-12 $8, under 3 free.
 Family nights are Fridays from 5-8pm.
-Watch for flash sale sites to offer discounts on memberships or admission, like Deal Chicken did in January.
+Watch for flash sale sites to offer discounts on memberships or admission.

 - Bass Pro Shop – I know, right?
 “What?!
 I don’t fish!”
 That’s what I said when my parents suggested we take the kids to see Santa there a couple of years ago.
 For those that have never been to a Bass Pro Shop, you’re in for a treat.
 There are a ton of free events all year long (yes, including Santa – and while you’re waiting for Santa you just might see some ‘fun’ coloring pages of young children with hunting rifles.
 I’m not even joking.).